mardix/litedom/readme.md

 #### How big is Litedom?

-Litedom is very small. gzip: **~3kb**
+Litedom is very small. gzip: **~3.5kb**

 #### Why yet another JavaScript library?

-I'm an UI Tech Lead Application Engineer at Bank of America, NA, who deals with many static sites, and see how stuff can sometimes be frustrating for team members when it come to choices.
+I'm an UI Tech Lead Application Engineer at Bank of America, who deals with many static sites, and see how stuff can sometimes be frustrating for team members when it come to choices.

 So, one week-end afternoon (4/20 weekend 2019 :), while working on a personal project using a static site generator, I thought it was way too much of an overhead to bring in something like Vue, React or Angular, just to make a small piece reactive on the personal static site.